doudoulong/Minecruft-PT/README.md

 ```

 ## Minecruft Traffic Monitoring
-We recommend pakkit (https://github.com/Heath123/pakkit) for Minecruft and Minecraft traffic monitoring
+We recommend pakkit (https://github.com/Heath123/pakkit) for Minecruft and Minecraft traffic monitoring.
+You need Node.js () and npm installed to use pakkit.